HimanshuGoel/my-full-stack-learning-app/app-core/docs/[extracted]/miscellaneous.md

 - Create events in life - every month should have 4 normal event and 1 big event, year should have 7 to 8 big events like birthday and anniversary in the household, holi and diwali

 ### Philosophies

+- Just like building a toy or drawing a picture, working a little each day, listening to feedback, and focusing on making something helpful can lead to something amazing.

 - Build your dreams or someone else will hire you to build theirs.